askkaz/docs/develop/developer-tools/developer-settings.md

 ## Application Installer

-One of the most useful tools in Developer Settings is the Package Installer.
+One of the most useful tools in Developer Settings is the Application Installer.
 This enables installing or "side-loading" a channel directly to a Roku device to test and QA before submitting for publication.

 ![](../../images/dev-settings-application-installer.png)

-Refer to the [Hello World](/develop/getting-started/hello-world.md) guide for a step-by-step process on installing a channel using the Package Installer.
+Refer to the [Hello World](/develop/getting-started/hello-world.md) guide for a step-by-step process on installing a channel using the Application Installer.

 ## Utilities